All Episodes

 They're fine with it.

-They had their entire lives to save, they had their entire lives to vote better, and they didn't.
+They had their entire lives to vote better.

-The money will run out, I don't care.
+The money will run out.

-Like I'm I'm no longer interested, and I haven't been for quite some time, by the by.
+Like, I'm no longer interested, and I haven't been for quite some time, by the by.

 I'm no longer interested in protecting people from their own corruption and immorality.